Frequently Asked Questions

 Is my pre-schooler ready for dance class?

-Once a student is 3 years old and FULLY potty-trained they are ready to start class.
+Once a student is 2 years old, if they are ready to follow simple directions and be away from mom for 30 minutes, they are ready for creative movement!
+At 3 years old and FULLY potty-trained, they are ready to start ballet/tap or hippity hop class.
 At this age, students are ready to learn how a classroom works, to listen to the teacher, take turns and follow direction.
 Dance is a great way to introduce the structure of a classroom!
 Although your child may be resistant to the structure or seem disinterested in following directions at first, they will soon learn that they can have fun while they are following along.

 What do you do in a pre-school class?

-Pre-school classes learn basic ballet and tap technique, stretching and class etiquette along with silly games and fun dances.
+Creative movement classes learn basic ballet technique, stretching and class etiquette along with silly games and fun dances.
+Pre-school classes learn all that as well as tap technique.
 All classes are tailored to the needs and ability of the class so as not to frustrate or bore students.

 How many students are in a class?